rashidwassan/today-i-learned/APIs/diffrence-between-api-types.md

 - It uses HTTP methods.
 - REST has supports constraints, defining the limits, which should not be crossed.
 - Has `Client-Server Autonomy`, means teh client and the server don't care about each other's internal parts.
+- REST provides session independence.
+- States of prior requests are not stored since each request is considered to be the new request.
+- REST is `chatty`, means the API which request the tremendous amount of distinct API calls.

+### GraphQL
+- Due to huge number of calls requirements of REST, `Facebook` came up with the alternative.
+- GraphQL was launched in 2015.
+- In REST, there are lot of endpoints to take care of.
+- GraphQL endpoints can be customized by the clients.
+- Client decides how the data should be structured.